-iii.
-On January 10th, all teams must further reduce their player list to 23 players or less.
+iii) On January 10th, all teams must further reduce their player list to twenty-three (23) players or less.
 If 23 players are listed at least two (2) must be goaltenders.

-iv.
-These lists must be submitted in full on the dates specified above to the General Manager.
+iv) These lists must be submitted in full on the dates specified above to the General Manager.

-v.
-The players so dropped may register and play with any other team if eligible.
+$\nu) \ The players so dropped may register and play with any other team if eligible.$ vi) Any team failing to abide by this regulation shall be declared ineligible for further competition until provisions are met, provided further, that non-compliance shall result in all players being declared released from membership with the team (free agent).

-vi.
-Any team failing to abide by this regulation shall be declared ineligible for further competition until provisions are met, provided further, that non-compliance shall result in all players being declared released from membership with the team (free agent).
+No team shall receive more cards than stated in c) regardless of injuries or player availability except under Rule E-84 of the Hockey Canada Rule Book.

-- d) No team shall receive more cards than stated in c) regardless of injuries or player availability except under Rule E-84 of the Hockey Canada Rule Book. - e) i.
-Not withstanding 5.01.01, the maximum number of players that are twenty-one (21) years old will be (2).
+e) i) Not withstanding 5.01.01, the maximum number of players that are twenty-one (21) years old will be (2).

-ii.
-The twenty-one (21) year-old players, that are carded by any Junior C team must have been carded with that Junior C team the previous season as a twenty (20) year old and must be on that Junior C teams final February 10th roster and must have played at least a minimum of ten (10) league and/or playoff games with that Junior C team the previous season.
+ii) The twenty-one (21) year-old players, that are carded by any Junior C team must have been carded with that Junior C team the previous season as a twenty (20) year old and must be on that Junior C teams final February 10th roster and must have played at least a minimum of ten (10) league and/or playoff games with that Junior C team the previous season.

-iii.
-Exception: A new Junior C team in the SHA will be permitted to card a maximum of two (2) twenty-one (21) year-old players, that were carded by any Junior C team in the SHA the previous season as a twenty (20) year-old and must have been on one of SHA's Junior C teams final February 10th roster and must have played at least a minimum of ten (10) league and/or playoff games with that Junior C team the previous season.
+iii) Exception: A new Junior C team in Hockey Saskatchewan will be permitted to card a maximum of two (2) twenty-one (21) year-old players, that were carded by any Junior C team in Hockey Saskatchewan the previous season as a twenty (20) year-old and must have been on one of Hockey Saskatchewan's Junior C teams final February 10th roster and must have played at least a minimum of ten (10) league and/or playoff games with that Junior C team the previous season.

-iv.
-Each Junior C team will be allowed to card a maximum of eleven (11) players that are twenty (20) years old or twenty-one (21) years old.
+iv) Each Junior C team will be allowed to card a maximum of eleven (11) players that are twenty (20) years old or twenty-one (21) years old.

-NOTE: 1) eleven (11) - twenty (20) year-old players 2) ten (10) - twenty (20) year-old players and one (1) twenty-one (21) year old player 3) nine (9) -twenty (20) year old players and two (2) twenty- one (21) year old players a) A team may have affiliated with it one team or 19 players from a lower division, age classification or category of hockey.
+NOTE: 1) eleven (11) - twenty (20) year old players 2) ten (10) - twenty (20) year old players and one (1) twenty-one (21) year old player 3) nine (9) - twenty (20) year old players and two (2) twenty-one (21) year old players